 If you receive a Federal Direct Stafford Loan you must do the following when you graduate or leave Antelope Valley College:

-• Exit Counseling (studentloans.gov): Make sure you do the Exit Counseling Exam.
+Exit Counseling (studentaid.gov): Make sure you complete the Exit Counseling Exam and submit to Antelope Valley College.

 Who is a Repeat Loan Borrower?